 • Sunny/summer days: 7+ days

 The battery can provide electricity to most 120-volt appliances and electric outlets.
-High-powered systems, such as air conditioners, require additional Powerwalls.
+High energy consumption systems, such as air conditioners, may require additional Powerwalls to meet their energy needs.

 The Powerwall can function as a whole-home or partial backup system based on your needs.
 Below is an overview of each configuration: